Using Incentives to Boost Fundraising for Events and Campaigns

 Anything that can boost your fundraising efforts will ultimately further your nonprofits mission, which is why its important to understand the role that incentives play when raising funds through events or campaigns.

-Incentives can motivate both your individual fundraisers and
+Incentives can motivate both your individual fundraisers and your donors.

 Incentives, however, are not stand-alone items.
 They must be framed in the context of helping people in need.
 After all, the focus of your fundraising should always be on the people, animals, or communities that your nonprofit aids.
 Consider the following.